Pleasant DeSpain: Multicultural storytelling career

 While sitting on a beach in Mexico at age 25, DeSpain decided that storytelling would be his life's work.
 "I came within six months of getting my Ph.D.," he says.
 "Thank God I didn't.
 I had a dark night of the soul."
 The road to success was not easy or quick.
 Pleasant worked as a house painter, short-order cook and dishwasher during the first five years as he followed his muse, but his trials were rewarded.
 "Storytelling, an art form as old as the human race, was being revived elsewhere around the country too.
 'Twelve others were coming up with the same idea,' he remembers.
 'We started hearing about each other and began to meet.'"

 In addition to oral storytelling at local venues, he wrote a weekly column featuring a wide range of stories for The Seattle Times.
 In 1975 he created Pleasant Journeys, a weekly storytelling television show for children, which aired on the NBC Seattle affiliate (KING TV), and was named “Seattle’s Resident Storyteller” by the city's mayor.
 DeSpain wrote, produced, and hosted the show for five years until 1980.

-During his storytelling career, DeSpain has traveled the world gathering traditional and true stories, and performed them along the way for audiences of all ages.
-“He was wonderful,” says Kim McMann, head of children's services for the Troy Public Library.
-“He told stories and wrapped everyone around his finger.
-We were on the edge of our seats."
+During his storytelling career, DeSpain has traveled and performed them along the way for audiences.

 Audiences are an essential component in his art, and DeSpain says, “Three elements – story, listener, teller – must come together as one during the experience.”
 In all of his stories, DeSpain delivers one central message: “My main force in the telling and the writing is to point out in an entertaining way that we human beings are far more alike than we are different, no matter the culture, the time, the language, or the religion.”
 DeSpain is also enthusiastic about sharing the art of storytelling, and often follows up his school performances by teaching children how to tell their own stories.
 “What I love about storytelling as a career is that every one of us is a natural-born teller of tales.
 Our lives are our stories and when we share our stories, we share our lives."